tretapey/dotfiles/README.md

 # dotfiles

-Starting my list of dotfiles
+Starting my list of dotfiles and others

 ## Files and Instructions